-Mt Malita (959 m) near the head of Aniseed Valley offers a challenging half-day walk within close range of the city.
-The summit is a hard slog involving nearly 800 m of elevation gain (and an average gradient of 15%), but your effort will be rewarded with stunning views of Tasman Bay and access to some intriguing limestone formations.
+Mt Malita (959 m) in Aniseed Valley is a challenging day walk within close range of the city.
+The summit is a hard slog involving nearly 800 m of elevation gain (and an average gradient of 15%), but you will be rewarded with stunning views of Tasman Bay and access to some intriguing limestone formations.
 Forestry road access to within short distance of the summit allows Mt Malita to be climbed by foot or bike.

 |Start Elevation: 180 m||Max Elevation: 959 m|

-The start is located at the end of Aniseed Valley Road, 23 km from Richmond.
-Here there is a car park with a toilet; the car park is also used for walks to Roding Dam and Champion Smelter and Champion Mine.
-Mt Malita is entirely within the Nelson City Council Roding Water Reserve.
+Mt Malita is accessed from the end of Aniseed Valley Road, 23 km from Richmond.
+At the road end there is a car park with a toilet.
+The car park is also used for walks to Roding Dam, Champion Smelter, Champion Mine and United Mine.
+Mt Malita is entirely within the Nelson City Council’s Roding Water Reserve.

 Turn right from the car park, cross the bridge over Roding River and head right on Summit Road.
 After 1.2 km Old Malita Road splits off to the right.
 Continue on Summit Road as it continues winding steeply up through the pine forest for 2.5 km to 575 m elevation, at which point it reconnects with Old Malita Road.

 Summit road continues to a skid site at 725 m elevation, where the road splits three ways; Burridge road heads left, Spar road heads right, but to get to the summit you must head straight, up the unnamed rough road that climbs straight up the spur through felled pine that has since been replaced by gorse.
 The next few hundred metres are steep.
 The road dips briefly into a low saddle that marks the end of the forestry block.
 The road continues climbing through regenerating native trees and scrub.